Angular2Guy/ReactAndGo/README.md

 7. The frontend shows the prices matches and the local prices in a Mui Table with React/Typescript.
 8. Price matches are shown as notifications.
 9. The local prices are shown on a map with openlayers at the locations of the gas stations.
-10.The average gas prices of the states and counties are recalculated every night and updated with every MQTT message.
+10. The average gas prices of the states and counties are recalculated every night and updated with every MQTT message.
 They are shown in the gas price table.

 ## Mission Statement
 The ReactAndGo project serves as example for the integration of React, Go, Gin, Gorm and Postgresql in a structured architecture.
 The build is integrated in one Makefile and the application can be build in a Docker image with the Dockerfile.
 As documentation are the structurizr diagrams as images and sources available.